nandorojo/solito/docs/docs/app-directory/hooks.md

 ---
-title: App Directory Hooks
+title: App Router Hooks
-sidebar_label: Hooks
+sidebar_label: solito/navigation
 ---

 > These hooks are available as of Solito v4.
 They will only work in the Next.js `app` directory on the Web side.